Account Login Winnipeg Toll-Free: 1-800-561-1833 SK Toll-Free: 1-877-506-7456 Contact & Locations

 Description

-Stephen R. Bown continues to revitalize Canadian history with this thrilling account of the engineering triumph that created a nation.
+A thrilling new account of the engineering triumph that created a nation

 The times were marked by greed, hubris, blatant empire building, oppression, corruption and theft.
 They were good for some, hard for most, disastrous for others.
 The CPR enabled a new country, but it came at a terrible price.

-In recent years Canadian history has been given a rude awakening from the comforts of its myths.
-In Dominion, Stephen Bown again widens our view of the past to include the adventures and hardships of explorers and surveyors, the resistance of Indigenous peoples, and the terrific and horrific work of many thousands of labourers.
-His vivid portrayal of the powerful forces that were molding the world in the late 19th century provides a revelatory new picture of modern Canada's creation as an independent state.
+Stephen R. Bown again widens our view of the past to include the adventures and hardships of explorers and surveyors, the resistance of Indigenous peoples, and the terrific and horrific work of many thousands of labourers.
+His vivid portrayal of the powerful forces that were moulding the world in the late 19th century provides a revelatory new picture of modern Canada's creation as an independent state.

 About this Author

-STEPHEN R. BOWN writes on the history of exploration, science and ideas.
-His subjects include the medical mystery of scurvy, the Treaty of Tordesillas and the lives of Captain George Vancouver and Roald Amundsen.
-His books have been published in multiple English-speaking territories, translated into nine languages and shortlisted for many awards.
-He has won the BC Book Prize, the Alberta Book Award, the William Mills Prize for Polar Books, among others.
-His 2020 book, The Company: The Rise and Fall of the Hudson's Bay Empire, won the J.W.
-Defoe Book Prize and the National Business Book Award.
-Born in Ottawa, Bown now lives near Banff in the Canadian Rockies.
+STEPHEN R. BOWN is the author of eleven books on the history of exploration, science and ideas, including the medical mystery of scurvy, the Treaty of Tordesillas and the lives of Captain George Vancouver and Roald Amundsen.
+He has been published in many English-speaking territories and translated into nine languages.
+He has won the BC Book Prize, the Alberta Book Award and the William Mills Prize for Polar Books.
+His previous book, The Company: The Rise and Fall of the Hudson's Bay Empire, was a national bestseller and winner of the 2021 National Business Book Award and the J.W.
+Dafoe Book Prize.
+Born in Ottawa, he now lives near Banff in the Canadian Rockies.

 ISBN: 9780385698726